 Given the large number of possible features that could be used for some task (such as the example Facebook classification task), which features should actually be used to learn a model?
 In some cases, such selection is done manually based on prior experience or trial and error.
 In many situations, though, more automatic feature selection is desirable.
-For non-relational data, this has been a widely studied topic in machine learning (Guyon & Elisseeff, 2003; Koller & Sahami, 1996; Yang & Pedersen, 1997; Dash & Liu, 1997; Jain & Zongker, 1997; Pudil et al., 1994), but selecting relational features has received considerably less attention.
+For non-relational data, this has been a widely studied topic in machine learning (Guyon & Elisseeff, 2003; Koller & Sahami, 1996; Yang & Pedersen, 1997; Dash & Liu, 1997; Jain & Zongker, 1997; Pudil, Novovicová, & Kittler, 1994), but selecting relational features has received considerably less attention.
 Given the large number of possible features, efficient strategies for searching over and evaluating the possible features is needed.
 In this section, we first summarize these two key problems of feature search and feature evaluation, then give examples of how these issues have been resolved in actual SRL systems.

 Search: The first step in searching over the relational features is to define the possible relational feature space by specifying the possible raw feature inputs (e.g., node and link feature values) and operators to consider.
 The possible operators can include domain-independent operators (e.g., mode, count) and/or problem-specific operators (e.g., count the number of friends divided by the number of groups).
 Domain-independent operators are obviously more general and easier to apply, while the problem-specific operators can reduce the number of possibilities that must be considered but require more effort and expert knowledge.
 However, both approaches are vulnerable to selection biases (Jensen et al., 2003; Jensen & Neville, 2002).
 The second step is to pick an appropriate search strategy, usually either exhaustive, random, or guided.
-An exhaustive strategy will consider only a fraction of this space.
-A guided strategy will use some heuristic or sub-system to identify the features that should be considered.
+An exhaustive strategy will consider all features that are possible given the specified inputs and operators, while a random strategy will consider only a fraction of this space.
+A guided strategy will use some heuristic or subsystem to identify the features that should be considered.
 In all three cases, each feature that is considered is subjected to some evaluation strategy that assesses it usefulness; these strategies are described next.

 Evaluation and Selection: Each feature that is considered must be evaluated in some way to determine if it will be retained for use in the final model.
-For instance, a candidate feature may be evaluated by adding it to the current classification model; if it improves accuracy on a holdout set, then it is immediately (and greedily) added to the set of retained features (Davis et al., 2005, 2007).
-In other cases, every candidate feature is assigned some score and then only the best scoring feature is retained (Neville et al., 2003a), or features are added to the model based on decreasing score, so long as the new features continue to improve the model (Mihalkova & Mooney, 2007).
+For instance, a candidate feature may be evaluated by adding it to the current classification model; if it improves accuracy on a holdout set, then it is immediately (and greedily) added to the set of retained features (Davis, Burnside, Castro Dutra, Page, & Costa, 2005; Davis, Ong, Struyf, Burnside, Page, & Costa, 2007).
+In other cases, every candidate feature is assigned some score and then only the best scoring feature is retained (Neville, Jensen, Friedland, et al., 2003), or features are added to the model based on decreasing score, so long as the new features continue to improve the model (Mihalkova & Mooney, 2007).
 Simpler techniques that do not require evaluating the overall model can also be used.
 For instances, metrics such as correlation or mutual information can be used to estimate how useful the feature is for the desired task.
-Other metrics or strategies that could be used include Akaike's information criterion (AIC) (Akaike, 1974), Mallows $C_p$ (Mallows, 1973), Bayesian information criterion (BIC) (Hannan & Quinn, 1979; Schwarz, 1978) and many others (Shao, 1996; George & McCulloch, 1993).
-Frequently, a possible feature may have a particular parameter whose value must be set (such as a threshold); selecting the best value for a given feature can use the same evaluation metrics or may use a simpler estimation technique, e.g., based on maximum likelihood.
+Other metrics or strategies that could be used include Akaike's information criterion (AIC) (Akaike, 1974), Mallows $C_p$ (Mallows, 1973), Bayesian information criterion (BIC) (Hannan & Quinn, 1979; Schwarz, 1978) and many others (Shao, 1996; George &